A Point Mass Proposal Method for Bayesian State-Space Model Fitting: Introduction

-We update the model parameters conditional on the imputed latent states, and we update the latent states conditional on the model parameters in Metropolis-within-Gibbs steps.
-We focus on the latter and propose the \textit{point mass proposal Metropolis-Hastings} (PMPMH) algorithm, formulating proposals for the latent states in two steps.
-The first step uses a discretization of the state space into a set of pre-defined intervals (a grid) to reduce the SSM to an HMM.
-We then sample a sequence of intervals from the approximate distribution of the states given the model parameters, using forward-filtering backward-sampling (FFBS) algorithm \citep{Rabiner_1989}.
-In the second stage of the algorithm, we then correct the discretization error imposed by the approximate HMM by sampling from within the intervals using a continuous proposal distribution, using these samples to update blocks of states in Metropolis-Hastings steps.
-The model parameters are updated conditionally on the latent states using standard Gibbs or Metropolis-within-Gibbs updates.
-The first step of the proposed algorithm is related to point mass smoothing \citep{Bucy_1971, Kitagawa_1987, deValphine_2002, Langrock_2012, Langrock_2013} and embedded HMMs \citep{Neal_2003, Shestopaloff_2013, Finke_2016, Shestopaloff_2018}, which use the tractable discrete case of an SSM, an HMM, to sample latent states.
-However, here we use the embedding of an HMM via deterministic grid cells to ensure latent states are proposed with reasonable posterior mass.
+In this paper, we propose a novel and efficient approach to Metropolis-within-Gibbs data augmentation.
+In particular, we focus on the challenging aspect of efficiently updating the latent states conditional on the model parameters and present the \textit{point mass proposal Metropolis-Hastings} (PMPMH) algorithm, proposing candidate values for (blocked) latent state values in two steps.
+The first step uses a discretization of the state space into a set of pre-defined intervals (a grid) and deterministic approximations to reduce the SSM to an HMM.
+We then sample a sequence of intervals from the HMM-approximated distribution of the latent states given the model parameters, employing the forward-filtering backward-sampling (FFBS) algorithm \citep{Rabiner_1989}.
+In the second step of the algorithm, we sample values from within the intervals using a continuous proposal distribution.
+Once the candidate values have been proposed using the two-step procedure, we correct for the discretization error imposed by the approximate HMM using a Metropolis-Hastings acceptance step.
+As with standard data augmentation algorithms, the model parameters are then updated conditionally on the latent states using standard Gibbs or Metropolis-within-Gibbs updates.
+Further to describing a general method for combining HMM approximations and MCMC steps, we discuss, in detail, several tuning parameters that can be used to improve the performance of the algorithm.
+Such tuning parameters include the block size for the latent states (i.e. the number of latent states to update simultaneously), the number of intervals used in the HMM approximation, and the distribution of the intervals in the state space.